tiagosalema/Personal-Notes/Computer Science/README.md

 ### A* Pathfinding Algorithm

-+ It's an enhancement of Dijkstra’s algorithm, but potentially more efficient.
++ Best to find best path between **2 particular vertices**.
-+ Better choice when we want to find the closest path between **2 particular vertices**.
++ Enhancement of Dijkstra’s algorithm, albeit potentially more efficient.
 + Ideally won't visit all vertices
 + Picks the most promising node based on heuristics i.e. a previous estimation of how far that node is to the destination node
 + The better the heuristics for all nodes, the faster the path is going to be found